Uncover the future of SPARC Emulation with Charon SSP.

 Stromasys Charon-SSP software creates a virtual SPARC instance in your chosen cloud platform.

 What happens behind the scenes?
-Charon emulates the mature SPARC hardware platform that your Solaris applications expect.
+Charon SSP, the SPARC emulator mimics the mature SPARC hardware platform that your Solaris applications expect.
 The original binary, operating system, and apps continue running just as before.
 For the business, there’s no operational difference.

 Modern cloud often provides more capacity and speed, so apps frequently run better than on the aging physical kit.